raygene3d-team/raygene3d-demo/README.md

 # RayGene Demo

 Demo is powered by RayGene and utilizes its most common rendering features.
 It presents Crytek Sponza scene including one point light with omni-shadowing and ImGUI wrapper.
-Demo shows how to use direct/indirect drawing, compute/raster pipeline, static/dynamic GPU resource management, depth-only and forward rendering.
+Demo shows how to use:
+- direct/indirect drawing
+- compute/raster pipelines
+- static/dynamic GPU resource management
+- depth-only and forward passes

 ## About RayGene